1. The Vijayanagara Empire was founded in ___________.

 Explanation: He shifted to Chandragiri (near Tirupati) for security.

-95. The Vijayanagara style of architecture is also called:
+95. The Vijayanagara style of architecture is also called___________.

 A) Nagara